sukitsubaki/pixTrail/docs/getting-started.md

    pixtrail -i ~/Photos/MyJourney
    ```
 4. Import the generated GPX file into Google Earth, OpenStreetMap, or any GPX-compatible application
+5. Explore your journey on the map, seeing exactly where each photo was taken

 You now have a visual record of your journey based on the photos you took!

+## Troubleshooting

+If you encounter any issues:

+- Check that your photos contain GPS data
+- Ensure you have the proper permissions to read/write the specified directories
+- Run with the verbose flag for more information: `pixtrail -i /path/to/photos -v`
+- See the [Troubleshooting Guide](troubleshooting.md) for solutions to common problems

+For additional help, check the [FAQ](faq.md) or visit our GitHub repository.